wanggang1/demo-bundle-pricing/README.md

 ### User Stores

 A customer shops in a grocery store, selects items and any quantity of an item, then checks out.
 In this store, certain groups of items can be taken together as a "bundle" with a discounted price (comparing to indvidusl item's unit price).
 One example bundle is "buy 1 loaf of bread get the 2nd free".
 Another bundle could be "buy two loaves of bread and get a jar of peanut butter half price".
-The same item can appear in more than one bundle, therefore, a cart of items can be combined in more than one way.
-The goal is to produce the lowest cost for a given cart of items.
+The same item can appear in more than one bundle, therefore, a shoppingcart can be combined in more than one way.
+The goal is to produce the lowest cost for a given shoppingcart.

 ### Features